HDCong/MyDailyLeetCode/README.md

 Initialize low is max value, high is sum of all element.
 Use binary search, the mid value = low +(hi-low)/2.
 Then check this value, if this value is comfort (this mean the mid weight is a max weight acceptable value) Update the final value, and set hi = mid -1 .
 Else set low = mid +1.
+## Day 45
+### July 25th, 2020
+### Problem 54: Koko eating bananas

+Find the upper= max value of arrays and lower bound =1.
+Use binary search.
+Check if the middle value is comfort.
+Update the upper and lower bound.
+Finally return the lower bound